 Instructions

 - Toss the cubes of butternut squash in the tablespoon of olive oil and season with salt and pepper.
-Roast on a baking sheet lined with parchment paper for 20-30 minutes, tossing half way through, until fork tender and lightly browned.
+Roast on a baking sheet lined with parchment paper for 20 to 30 minutes, tossing half way through, until fork tender and lightly browned.

 - Meanwhile, add the salad dressing ingredients to a small jar.
 Shake until well combined.